Current at May 2023

-The FCFCOA was established by the Federal Circuit and Family Court of Australia Act 2021 and will deal with family law and general federal law matters (such as migration and bankruptcy).
+The FCFCOA was established by the Federal Circuit and Family Court of Australia Act 2021 and deals with family law and general federal law matters (such as migration and bankruptcy).

-There will therefore be no specialist family law court in Australia which deals exclusively with family law matters (other than the Family Court of Western Australia (FCWA)).
-Whilst there is no specialist family law court, there will be a minimum number of specialist family judges at all times and all judges dealing with family law matters must satisfy additional appointment criteria that they have the “necessary knowledge, skills, experience and aptitude” to do so.
+There no specialist family law court in Australia which deals exclusively with family law matters (other than the Family Court of Western Australia (FCWA)).
+Whilst the FCFCOA is not a specialist family law court, there are a minimum number of specialist family judges at all times and all judges dealing with family law matters must satisfy additional appointment criteria that they have the “necessary knowledge, skills, experience and aptitude” to do so.

 The FCFCOA is made up of two divisions.

-Division 1 will be a continuation of the Family Court of Australia and deal exclusively with family law matters (including family law appeals either by single judge or as part of a Full Court).
+Division 1 deals exclusively with family law matters (including family law appeals either by single judge or as part of a Full Court).
 This division will have a minimum 35 specialist family law judges.

 How will the changes impact Western Australia?